-IF YOU RECEIVED YOUR GRANT AWARD NOTIFICATION ELECTRONICALLY AND YOU ARE SUBJECT TO ANY OF THE RESTRICTIONS IDENTIFIED BELOW, THE RESTRICTION(S) WILL APPEAR IN BOX 10 ON YOUR GRANT AWARD NOTIFICATION AS A GRANT TERM OR CONDITION OF THE AWARD.
+\\\ IF YOU RECEIVED YOUR GRANT AWARD NOTIFICATION ELECTRONICALLY AND YOU ARE SUBJECT TO ANY OF THE RESTRICTIONS IDENTIFIED BELOW, THE RESTRICTION(S) WILL APPEAR IN BOX 10 ON YOUR GRANT AWARD NOTIFICATION AS A GRANT TERM OR CONDITION OF THE AWARD. \\\

-combination of option w as NOT ALLOWED, the recipient may exercise any of the options or ns, as provided in 2 CFR Part 200.307, for using program income generated ecipient's authorized project activities: Not Allowed Adding program income to funds committed to the project by the Secretary and recipient and using it to further eligible project or program objectives; Not Allowed Using program income to finance the non-Federal share of the project or program; and Not Allowed Deducting program income from the total allowable cost to determine the net allowable costs.
+Unless checked below as NOT ALLOWED, the recipient may exercise any of the options or combination of options, as provided in 2 CFR Part 200.307, for using program income generated in the course of the recipient's authorized project activities: \\\\\ Not Allowed Adding program income to funds committed to the project by the Secretary and recipient and using it to further eligible project or program objectives; \\\\ Not Allowed Using program income to finance the non-Federal share of the project or program; and \\\\ Not Allowed Deducting program income from the total allowable cost to determine the net allowable costs.